2024 Best Natural Sciences Schools in the Plains States Region

 Top Plains States Region Schools in Natural Sciences

-Any student who is interested in natural sciences has to take a look at College of Saint Benedict.
-Located in the midsize suburb of Saint Joseph, CSB is a private not-for-profit college with a small student population.
+Any student who is interested in natural sciences needs to take a look at College of Saint Benedict.
+Located in the suburb of Saint Joseph, CSB is a private not-for-profit college with a small student population.
 A Best Colleges rank of #339 out of 2,217 colleges nationwide means CSB is a great college overall.

 One of 0 majors within the Natural Sciences area of study, Natural Sciences has other similar majors worth exploring.